0cjs/hwdev/romext-2364/README.md

 ### Design Notes

-This is designed to work (but is as yet untested) when connected to the expansion ROM socket of an original [NEC PC-8001].
-There are several assumptions made that cannot yet be changed in board configuration (though the board should be updated to be configurable for these).
+This has been tested to work with the expansion ROM socket of an original [NEC PC-8001].
+It may work with other systems as well, but there are some assumptions made that cannot yet be changed in board configuration (though the board should be updated to be configurable for these).